ArnavK-09/robo-store/robo-store-plugin/README.md

 <h2 align="center">📄 License</h2>

 <p align="center">
-**robo-store** is licensed under the MIT License.
+<strong>robo-store</strong> is licensed under the MIT License.
 See the <a href="https://github.com/ArnavK-09/robo-store/blob/main/LICENSE">LICENSE</a> file for more details.
 </p>

 <h2 align="center">💖 Thanks for Using robo-store!</h2>
 <p align="center">
-Thank you for choosing **robo-store**!
+Thank you for choosing <strong>robo-store</strong>!
 We hope this plugin helps you build an amazing eCommerce experience on Discord.
 </p>

 ---